- Elgar original reference

 Chapter 11: Knowledge Spillovers, Entrepreneurship and Regional Development

-David B. Audretsch and T. Taylor Aldridge 11.1 Introduction The emergence of knowledge as perhaps the most decisive factor for comparative advantage also has had an impact on at least two key dimensions involving the organization of economic activity.
+11 Knowledge spillovers, entrepreneurship and regional development David B. Audretsch and T. Taylor Aldridge 11.1 Introduction The emergence of knowledge as perhaps the most decisive factor for comparative advantage also has had an impact on at least two key dimensions involving the organization of economic activity.
 The ﬁrst involves the spatial organization of economic activity.
 In particular, globalization has rendered the organization of economic activity for the spatial unit of the region more important.
 Just as globalization has reduced the marginal cost of transmitting information and physical capital across geographic space to virtually zero, it has also shifted the comparative advantage of a high-cost Standort, or location, in the developed countries from being based on physical capital to being based on knowledge.
 This shift in the relative cost of (tacit) knowledge vis-à-vis information has been identiﬁed as increasing the value of geographic proximity.
 To access knowledge, locational proximity is important.
 Thus, a paradox of globalization is that geography has actually become more important because close spatial proximity to a knowledge can bestow competitive advantage The second impact of globalization on the organization of economic activity involves the enterprise.
 While early analyses had predicted that large corporations were endowed with a competitive advantage in accessing, producing and commercializing knowledge, more recently studies have suggested that a very diﬀerent organizational form – the entrepreneurial ﬁrm – has the competitive knowledge in the knowledge-based global economy.
-The purpose of this chapter is to explain why the emergence of knowledge as the source of comparative advantage has rendered a shift...
+The purpose of this chapter is to explain why the emergence of knowledge as the source...

 You are not authenticated to view the full text of this chapter or article.